 You may or may not have heard about what a catechin is, but it is an antioxidant that is well known for its dietary and health benefits.
 It’s found in a variety of forms (dark chocolate, red wine, açaí berries, pomegranates, goji berries, blackberries, broccoli & spinach), but the highest concentration of catechins are found in green and matcha green tea.

-We have talked about the benefits of tea previously, but this is going to specifically talk about the benefits of catechins and their overall health benefits.
+We have talked about the benefits of tea previously, but are going to specifically talk about the benefits of catechins and their overall health benefits.

 What Is a Catechin?

-As previously stated, a catechin is a highly effective antioxidant, and catechins found in matcha tea have been discovered to be greater than any other source by 137 times.
+A catechin (pronounced “kah-tuh-kin”) is a highly effective antioxidant, and catechins found in matcha tea have been discovered to be greater than any other source by 137 times.
 Studies are still in the process of being completed regarding the health benefits specifically regarding matcha green tea, but antioxidants derived from the ingestion of green tea have been commonly and clinically associated with health benefits and healing properties for years.
 Here is a list highlighting many of these benefits.

-In addition to their overall health benefits, catechins act as microscopic plaque eliminators that eliminate bacteria in the mouth, prevent cavities from forming, and inhibit periodontal disease.
+In addition to their overall health benefits, catechins act as microscopic plaque eliminators that eliminate bacteria in the mouth, preventing cavities from forming and inhibiting periodontal disease.
 It isn’t the same as flossing (which everyone should do!), but catechins have been found to help significantly with overall tooth and mouth health.

-There are further in-depth studies here, but the overall concept is that green tea, specifically, matcha green tea is very good for you.
+There are further in-depth studies here, but the overall concept is that green tea and matcha green tea specifically, is very good for you.

 Contact Our Family Dentists in Little Rock, AR